scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

     \mathbf{x}_{n + 1}  = \mathbf{x}_{n} -\alpha \cdot \frac{\partial \mathcal{C}\left( \mathbf{d} | \mathbf{x} \right)}{\partial x_i}

 Where :math:`\alpha` is a factor to define the step size.
+This method is in general equivalent to the gradient decent and backpropagation methods used in modern machine learning techniques.
+This basic principle of solving the deconvolution problem for images with Poisson noise was proposed by :cite:`Richardson1972` and :cite:`Lucy1974`.
+Their method, named after the original authors, is often known as the *Richardson & Lucy* (RL) method.
 It was shown by :cite:`Richardson1972` that this converges to a maximum likelihood solution of Eq. :ref:`cash`.
-This method is in general equivalent to the gradient decent and backpropagation methods used in modern machine learning techniques.
 A Python implementation of the standard RL method is available e.g. in the `Scikit-Image` package :cite:`skimage`.

-Instead of the gradient decent based optimization it is also possible to sample from the likelihood function using a simple Metropolis-Hastings approach.
+Instead of the iterative, gradient decent based optimization it is also possible to sample from the likelihood function using a simple Metropolis-Hastings approach.
 This is demonstrated in one of the *Pylira* online tutorials (`Introduction to Deconvolution using MCMC Methods <https://pylira.readthedocs.io/en/latest/pylira/user/tutorials/notebooks/mcmc-deconvolution-intro.html>`__).

 While technically the RL method converges to a maximum likelihood solution, it mostly still results in poorly restored images, especially if extended emission regions are present in the image.
+The problem is illustrated in Fig.:ref:`fig` using a simulated example image.
+While for a low number of iterations the RL method still results in a smooth intensity distribution, the structure decomposes more and more into a set of point-like sources with growing number of iterations.
 Because of the PSF convolution an extended emission region can decompose into multiple nearby point sources and still lead to good model prediction, when compared with the data.
 Those almost equally good solutions correspond to many narrow local minima or "spikes" in the global likelihood surface.
 Depending